Table of Contents

 The Margi Outlet mall caters to weekend visitors with its variety of Turkish and global brands.
 The sprawling Erasta mall offers similar big name shops and eateries.
 Both malls have currency exchanges.

-The central shopping street connects to the Friday Ulus Market.
-Towards the end, you’ll find rows of shops selling cleaning supplies and chemicals at wholesale prices.
+The central shopping street connects to the city’s historic bazaars, while the famous Ulus Pazarı, a large textile market, takes place every Friday in the Dilaverbey neighborhood.
+At the weekly markets, you’ll find stalls selling cleaning supplies and chemicals at very low prices.

 Edirne’s Grand Bazaars

-• Selimiye Camii Arastası – Domed bazaar near the iconic Selimiye Mosque that sells handicrafts, textiles, souvenirs, and local goods.
+- Selimiye Camii Arastası -Domed bazaar near the iconic Selimiye Mosque that sells handicrafts, textiles, souvenirs, and other goods catering to tourists.

-• Ali Pasa Bazaar – Scarves, clothing, bags, and more.
+- Ali Pasa Bazaar – Scarves, clothing, bags, and unique local souvenirs like decorative fruit soaps and mirrored brooms.
 Stop for a bite at its many eateries.

 Malls in Edirne